udacity/cd14128-starter/starter/README.md

 ```

 Each test suite within controllers/ and integration/ includes individual tests covering CRUD operations and validations, contributing to a well-tested and robust API backend.

+## Step-by-Step Implementation Guide
+Each section below provides guidance for implementing tasks related to CRUD functionality, models, controllers, routing, and testing.

+### Step 1: Define the Models
+Files: `models/page.go`, `models/post.go`, and `models/media.go`

+Task: Define data structures for `Page` and `Post`.

+Instructions:

+- Open each model file and define struct fields with appropriate GORM tags, as described in // TODO comments.
+- Ensure fields like `ID`, `Title`, `Content`, `Slug`, `CreatedAt`, and `UpdatedAt` are included in each model.

+Example: See `models/media.go` for a complete implementation.

+### Step 2: Implement the GetPages Handler
+File: `controllers/page_controller.go`

+Task: Complete the GetPages function to retrieve all pages from the database.

+Instructions:

+- Query the pages table to retrieve all records.
+- If there’s an error, return a `500` status with an error message.
+- If successful, return a `200` status and the list of pages as JSON.

+Example: See `GetPage` function in `controllers/page_controller.go` for a complete implementation.

+### Step 3: Implement the CreatePage Handler
+File: `controllers/page_controller.go`

+Task: Complete the CreatePage function to create a new page.

+Instructions:

+- Bind JSON data from the request to the page struct.
+- Validate required fields (Title and Content).
+- Insert the new page into the database.
+- Return a 201 status and the created page as JSON.

+### Step 4: Implement UpdatePage and DeletePage Handlers
+File: `controllers/page_controller.go`

+Task: Implement `UpdatePage` and `DeletePage` functions.

+Instructions:

+- `UpdatePage`:
+    - Bind the update data to the `page` struct.
+    - Find the page by ID and update its fields.
+- `DeletePage`:
+    - Find the page by ID and delete it from the database.
+    - If not found, return a `404` status.

+### Step 5: Implement the Post Controller

+- `post_controller.go`: repeat the CRUD implementation as outlined in `page_controller.go`.

+### Step 6: Implement the Media Controller
+- `media_controller.go`: repeat the CRUD implementation as outlined in `page_controller.go`.

+### Step 7: Implement the Routes
+File: `routes/routes.go`

+Task: Define the routes for the API using Gin and link them to the handlers.

+Instructions:

+- Add database middleware that:
+    - Stores the db instance in the context using a `db` key
+    - Calls `Next()` to continue to the next handler
+- Create API version group that:
+    - Uses `router.Group()` to create a new route group
+    - Sets the group prefix to `/api/v1`
+    - Stores the group in a variable for adding routes
+- Within the api group, use `router.GET()`, `router.POST()`, `router.PUT()`, and `router.DELETE()` methods to define routes for pages, posts, and media.
+- Mount the routes under the `/api/v1` prefix.

+### Step 9: Write Unit Tests for Page Controller

+Files: `tests/controllers/page_controller_test.go`

+Task: Write unit tests for each CRUD operation in `page_controller.go`.

+Instructions:
+- Use `httptest` to simulate HTTP requests and `testify` for assertions.
+- Mock database calls to ensure tests are isolated from real data.

+Example: See `TestGetPages` function in `controllers/page_controller_test.go` for a complete implementation.

+### Step 10: Write Unit Tests for Post Controller
+Files: `tests/controllers/post_controller_test.go`

+Task: Write unit tests for each CRUD operation in `post_controller.go`.

+Instructions:
+- Use `httptest` to simulate HTTP requests and `testify` for assertions.
+- Mock database calls to ensure tests are isolated from real data.

+#### Step 11: Write Unit Tests for Media Controller
+Files: `tests/controllers/media_controller_test.go`

+Task: Write unit tests for each CRUD operation in `media_controller.go`.

+Instructions:
+- Use `httptest` to simulate HTTP requests and `testify` for assertions.
+- Mock database calls to ensure tests are isolated from real data.

+#### Step 12: Write Integration Tests

+Files: `tests/integration/main_test.go`, `post_test.go`, `media_test.go`

+Task: Write integration tests to validate the end-to-end functionality of each API endpoint.

+Instructions:
+- Implement the `setup()` and `cleanup()` functions to prepare the test environment and clean up after tests in `main_test.go`.
+- Implement the `"Get All Media"` test case in `media_test.go`.
+- Implement the `"Create Post with Media"` test case in `post_test.go`.
+- Implement the `"Get Posts with Filter"` test case in `post_test.go`.

+Guidelines:
+- Integration tests should use a test database to validate that CRUD operations affect data as expected.
+- Each test should cover full CRUD operations to ensure the endpoints interact with the database correctly.